oroinc/documentation/commerce/user_guide/marketing_promotions/expressions.rst

 * customerUser.lastName *string*
 * customerUser.lastName *string* (which is a customerUser.firstName ~ ‘ ‘ ~ customerUser.lastName, e.g. 'Amanda Cole')

+. note:: Please note that if you enable guest checkout on your website, `customerUser` will be empty on the first two checkout steps.
+To prevent promotion calculation errors, you can add an additional condition, "customerUser and", before the first usage of the `customerUser` variable, for example, `subtotal > 500.0 and customerUser and customerUser.email = ""`

 *Customer Group*

 * customerGroup.name *string*